 People at Risk

-Patients often complain of tingling or “pins and needles” in their fingers and hand, most significantly in the thumb, index and middle fingers.
+Patients often complain of tingling or “pins and needles” in their fingers and hand, most significantly in the thumb, index, and middle fingers.
 Sensory loss and a burning sensation are also commonly reported.
 Pain may radiate up into the arm.
 Patients frequently notice difficulty with fine motor movements as well.
-Eventually, there is wasting of the muscles in the hands.
+Eventually, there is a waste of the muscles in the hands.
 Many times symptoms are worse at night.

 Conservative treatment involves an extension wrist splint and the use of non-steroidal anti-inflammatory pain relievers.
 Some patients will experience improvement with such medical management.
 Steroid injections may also be helpful.
 Surgical treatment can also produce significant improvement.

 Contact us for more information or to schedule an appointment.